Back to articles

 Let's see some sample output below.

-You: hi there can u tell me what's in README.md?
+You: hi there can you read what's in README.md?

 This is some pretty cool stuff!
 Now we've got an agent that's able to read files and answer questions in your code base.